ringcentral/engage-digital-api-docs/docs/sdks/app-sdk/config.md

 ## Creating a New App SDK Application

 By default, App SDK application management is disabled.
-You’ll have to request your Engage Digital project manager to grant you the permission to manage them.
+You’ll have to request your RingCX Digital project manager to grant you the permission to manage them.

-In RingCentral's Engage Digital administration section, you’ll get the **« Dev tools »** menu section and **« Developed applications (SDK) »** menu item in the administration and be able to create new ones.
+In RingCentral's RingCX Digital administration section, you’ll get the **« Dev tools »** menu section and **« Developed applications (SDK) »** menu item in the administration and be able to create new ones.

 <img class="img-fluid" width="100%" src="../../../img/app-sdk-config.png">